-Morocco is quickly becoming one of the best emerging markets for overseas investment.
+Morocco is quickly becoming one of the best-emerging markets for overseas investment.
 The economy is stable, so much so that many international countries are choosing to move their businesses there.
-Additionally, the tourism industry is booming, and Morocco has high hopes of becoming one of the world’s top 20 tourism destinations by the year 2020.
+Additionally, the tourism industry is booming, and Morocco has high hopes of becoming one of the world’s top 20 tourist destinations by the year 2020.
 Thanks in part to this very goal, Morocco is undergoing huge developments and enlarging and modernizing facilities so that people will visit in higher numbers.
 These are some strong reasons to invest in this country.

 Moroccan Investment Visa